The United States Virgin Islands

 extended the runway and constructed a new terminal.

-The military’s need for the U.S. Virgin Islands
+The US military’s need for the U.S. Virgin Islands

 the ports was turned over to the US Department of